tjhowse/factory_boardgame_public/rules.md

 ## Game setup

-1. Separate all the pieces into tiers based on the number in the circle on their underside,
+1. Separate all the pieces into tiers based on the number in the circle on their underside.
-2. Shuffle all of the tier 1 contracts, deal four contracts face-up, and place the remaining contracts face down nearby,
+2. Shuffle all of the tier 1 contracts, deal four contracts face-up, and place the remaining contracts face down nearby.
-3. Put all the tier 1 factory pieces in a pile in the centre of the table, accessible to all players.
+3. Randomly take five tier 1 factory pieces per player and put them face-up in the centre of the table, accessible to all players.
-4. Give each player a fund tracker set to $10,
+4. Give each player a fund tracker set to $5.
+5. Set the prices on the market to the middle position.
-5. Begin!
+6. Begin!
 The player with the longest name goes first and play proceeds clockwise.

 ## Round order

 1. Player turns.
-Each player chooses any one of the following actions:
+A player can choose from the following two options:
-    * Claim a contract.
-    * Roll a dice for production.
-All players benefit.
+    * Declare a shutdown:
+        * Rebuild your factory.
+Remove all power tokens and start a 1 minute timer.
+When the timer runs out you must accept your factory as-is.
+    * Normal turn.
+Any number of the following:
+        * Claim contracts.
         * Buy new factory pieces from the pool.
         * Buy or sell resources from the market.
-    * Declare a shutdown to rebuild your factory.
-Start a 1 minute timer.
-When the timer runs out you must accept your factory as-is.
 2. Production.
 Each of the following happens in sequence:
     * Everyone gains three power tokens.
     * A dice is rolled, every mine with an equal or higher number can be activated if you have the power tokens available.
     * Every machine with all inputs activated can be activated, if you have power tokens available.
 This deactivates its inputs.
-    * Remaining unused power tokens return to the pool.

 ## Parts
 ### Power Tokens

 ![](img/power_token_v1.png)

 Power tokens are circular with a lightning bolt on them.
 These represent power in your factory.
 You add three to your hand at the start of the production phase.
 You can gain more by generating power in your factory.
 Power tokens are lost to the shared pool when removed from your factory when a piece deactivates.
-Any power tokens remaining in your hand at the end of the production phase are lost to the shared pool.
+A tile can have a maximum of one power token on it.

 ### Mines